haodn-dev/docker-laravel-octane-production/README.md

 Run with docker
 ---------------

-- We got 4 option running the app with docker :
+- We got 5 option running the app with docker :
   - dev
   - dev-optimize
   - prod
   - prod-optimize
+  - octane

   To run each option, please change the COMPOSE_FILE in .env of docker (not laravel/.env) The difference between option: